-Don’t worry, if you speak to most people who went to university, you’ll find most of them had a part-time job (sometimes more than one) and still managed to go on nights out, attend lectures and graduate.
+Don’t worry, if you speak to most people who went to university, you’ll find a lot of them had a part-time job (sometimes more than one) and still managed to go on nights out, attend lectures and graduate.

-Many employees when hiring students understand that you may need time off when revising for exams and will try to fit your working hours around you.
+Many employees when hiring students understand that you may need time off to revise for exams and will try to fit your working hours around you.
 Or if you have a part-time job with regular hours, you can learn how to manage your studies around your work hours.

 Is it worth it, let me work it

 Working while you study will be of great benefit to you.
-You will learn so many skills that future employers will want and you’ll also have something to add to that ever so important CV.
-And speaking of CVs, check out our handy guide on writing them:
+You will learn so many skills that future employers will want and you’ll also have something to add to that ever-so important CV.

 There will also be loads of opportunities for volunteering.
-Check out do-it.org where you can find volunteering options in the area you live, some of them can be relevant to your chosen career and sometimes its just nice to help out in your community.
-We’ll also be covering volunteering at university in week 39, so make sure you check back then.
+Check out Do IT where you can find volunteering options in the area you live; some of them can be relevant to your chosen career and sometimes it's just nice to help out in your community.
+We also cover volunteering at university in week 39, so make sure you check back there too.

 We can work from home